 Should you even be adding a minor to your resume?
-We’ll cover when and how to include a minor on a resume.
+Here are a few general tips that cover when and how to include a minor on a resume.

 Should you include your minor on a resume?

 You should add your minor only if it's relevant to the position you're applying for.

 Remember that your resume needs to contain relevant information to the position.
 Information that's irrelevant will do more harm than good--it's confusing and distracting for hiring managers.

 If your minor is relevant to your career target, then you can include it.
 Here are some good examples:

 Marketing minor for a business major graduate applying for business marketing jobs

 Journalism minor for a communication major applying for writing positions